 How much does Grammarly cost?

-That’s the first question eager writers ask themselves when they first stumble upon the website of this premium grammar, spelling, and punctuation checker.
+That’s usually the first question eager writers, editors, and students ask themselves when they first stumble upon the website.

-While the idea of seeing “your writing, at its best” is appealing, the almighty dollar speaks louder than anything else.
-In other words, if Grammarly’s features don’t add up to the Grammarly price point, there’s a huge issue that calls the effectiveness of the whole system into question.
+Because if Grammarly’s features don’t add up to its price point, there’s a huge issue that calls the effectiveness of the whole system into question.

 The Price of Grammarly